 Give Anemones at least one inch of water per week in the peak of summer.
-Depending on the amount of light the patch receives and how quickly the soil drains, you may need to water less often or more often as the seasons change.
+Depending on how much light the patch receives and how quickly the soil drains, you may need to water less often or more often as the seasons change.
 Include any rain that falls naturally in your plans for watering these plants.

-They don’t enjoy being overwatered, so resist the urge to always keep the soil soaked.
+They don’t enjoy being overwatered, so resist the urge always to keep the soil soaked.
 Shady areas tend to evaporate much slower than sunny patches.
-Your flowers in more exposed areas may need to be watered far more often, even if they have a lower water demand in general.
+Your flowers in more exposed areas may need to be watered far more often, even if they generally have a lower water demand.

 Test the soil around the Anemones using a water probe or your fingers rather than following any specific watering schedule.
-Even if your plants haven’t received rain in a week or two, they may not need watering if the soil is still damp to the touch.
+Even if your plants haven’t received rain in a week or two, they may not need watering if the soil is still damp.

 Signs of Overwatering

 Anemones show subtle signs at first when overwatered.
 They can recover quite well if they’ve only shown a slight yellowing to the edges of the leaves and the loss of some of the older leaves.
-If you keep applying more water, you’ll notice dramatic wilting and a lack of new flower buds.
+You’ll notice dramatic wilting and a lack of new flower buds if you keep applying more water.

 Signs of Underwatering

-Underwatering tends to cause dropped blossoms, floppy stems, and wilted leaves first.
+Underwatering tends to cause dropped blossoms, floppy stems, and wilted leaves.
 After wilting, the recovered leaves may show signs of browning along the edges.